Erbinator1/Artemis-Construction-Kit-RSS-RO/README.md

 # Artemis-Construction-Kit-RSS-RO
-This config provides compatibility with benjee10's new Orion spacecraft mod and RSS/RO.
+This config provides compatibility with benjee10's new Orion and SLS parts for RSS/RO.

 This config was made compiling the work of ROCapsules and SpaceLaunchSystem Parts Pack.
 This work was not done by me, merely adopted from other configs to adapt benjee10's Orion for RSS/RO.<br>
 <br>If there are any issues with this, please inform me and I will take it down.